Dried flowers projects are easier in the Spring and Summer

 Dried flowers shopping links

-To buy the dried flowers mentioned in this post, just follow the links below:
+To buy the dried flowers mentioned in this post, just visit our UK shop for:

 Buy a bunch of dried lavender stems suitable for decorating a wreath